MIghtyno42/Thumma_CSCI2270_FinalProject/README.md

     in order to restart the filter and chooses to filter by color or style first.
 But it says that they have already filtered by this color because of the previous option.
 However, if we check and reset the filtering, it keeps resetting and even though they are still in the sub-menu, it lets them filter when it shouldn't.
+5.)
+Enhancement: How to return items that are similar to the one the user was looking for, if an item cannot be found in the inventory.